dhes/ColonoscopyPolyp/input/pagecontent/index.md

 <br>

-You can probably find the word glucose and perhaps a name and address and a few other things in this message, but overall if doesn't make much sense to an untrained human.
+This report follows a standard format called HL7.
+Looking through it you can probably find the word glucose and perhaps a name and address and a few other things in this message, but overall if doesn't make much sense to an untrained human.
 This is not considered a _human-readable_ format.
+But computers love it.

-In contrast, here is a section of a fictional _narrative_ style colonoscopy report:
+Medical procedure reports in general -- and colonoscopy reports in particular -- follow a  _narrative_ style.
+Here is a small segment of a fictional colonoscopy report:

 > Two sessile polyps were found in the rectum.
 The polyps were 3 to 4 mm in size.
 These polyps were removed with a cold biopsy forceps.
 Resection and retrieval were complete.
 Estimated blood loss was minimal.

 Nothing difficult to understand here (other than the technical terms).
-Simple sentences.
-But the computer can't make it out!
+There are no cryptic word, vertical lines or caret symbols.
+Just word and sentences.
+A human who understands medical vocabulary can easy extract meaning.
+But you can't feed it into a computer algorithm.

 Now a brief discussion of these technical terms.
 Polyps come in different shapes, one of which is _sessile_, which just means flat.
 The first sentence in this report indicates that both polyps were flat; he next sentence reports this size; the next describes how the polyps were removed; the next asserts that the polyps were completely _resected_ (cut out) and _retrieved_ (removed from the colon).
 All of the details in this section are important procedural details, but only three properties of the polyps are important for follow-up colonoscopy: What part of the intestine are they from?
 How big are they?
 Were they removed in a single piece or many pieces?

-We restate the report like so;
+We restate the report like so:

 - Polyp 1
   - location: rectum
   - size: 3-4 mm
-  - piecemeal resection (not reported)
+  - piecemeal resection (implied)
 - Polyp 2
   - location: rectum
   - size: 3-4 mm
-  - piecemeal resection (not reported)
+  - piecemeal resection (implied)

 A word of explanation here about _piecemeal resection_.
-Piecemeal resection means that the polyp was cut into pieces before it was removed from the intestine.
+This means that the polyp was cut into pieces before it was removed from the intestine.
 As you can see, there is no comment in the  narrative regarding piecemeal resection.
-Often it is assumed that resection was whole unless described as piecemeal.
+Generally it is assumed that resection was whole unless described as piecemeal.
 So a truer representation would be:

 - Polyp 1
   - location: rectum